Lynette de Silva, Director

 Figure 1: Overall programmatic framework.

-A highlight of the certificate program is a capstone course (Water Governance and Conflict Management) coupled with an intersession practicum working with watershed councils, landowners, and agencies in Northeast Oregon; and a guided and critiqued project in which two teams take on, for example, the roles of Jordan and Israel to negotiate a treaty for water resource allocation in a simulated water negotiation.
+A highlight of the certificate program is a capstone course (Water Conflict Management and Transformation) coupled with an intersession practicum working with watershed councils, landowners, and agencies in Northeast Oregon; and a guided and critiqued project in which two teams take on, for example, the roles of Jordan and Israel to negotiate a treaty for water resource allocation in a simulated water negotiation.
 These techniques will hone student skills, understanding and thought development.
 Students will also take part in fieldwork in a watershed or basin at risk of, or in, water conflict.
 Read about the 2007 practicum, in the article entitled "Outside looking in: OSU students get a taste of community-based restoration in the Grande Ronde Watershed."

 It is expected that candidates entering the certificate program will already have a Bachelor's Degree and will enroll in the university, either into a graduate degree program or into the certificate program.
 All the courses listed in the certificate program are offered at OSU, and some are offered as online courses through OSU Extended Campus (Ecampus).